Charlesetc/arctic/design/types.md

 # Brie *[ types ]*

-Brie's type system is *structural typing*, also known as row polymorphism.
+Brie's type system has *structural typing*, also known as row polymorphism.

 This means that Brie cares about what an object or value *can do*, not what it's exact type is.

-Brie does not have type signatures.
-Brie may look like a dynamic language, but *all type errors appear at compile time*.
+Brie does not have type signatures, and may look like a dynamic language, but *all type errors appear at compile time*.

 So what can you do in Brie?